 Beverly has been active politically in support of the environment since she first walked door to door in Sacramento urging voters to support the proposed California Coastal Commission.
 She served on the Danville Town Council from 1982 to 1993, was mayor three times, chaired the Central Contra Costa Transit Authority in 1988 and was president of California Elected Women in 1992-93.

 Elected to the EBRPD Board of Directors in 1994, she has led efforts to establish the Iron Horse Regional Trail, the Calaveras Ridge Trail and Sycamore Valley Open Space Park.
 She is particularly interested in preserving cultural resources in the regional parks.
 In 2008-9 she served on the Community Advisory Committee reviewing reuse plans for the Concord Naval Weapons Station where a 2500 acre regional park is planned.

-As a local historian, Ms. Lane is a published author, columnist and curator of the Museum of the San Ramon Valley.
+As a local historian, Director Lane is a published author, columnist, and curator of the Museum of the San Ramon Valley.
 She was the founding president of the Museum of the San Ramon Valley and is a past president of the Contra Costa County Historical Society.
-She is the author of the books "Vintage Danville, 150 Years of Memories" , "BEFORE BART: Electric Railroads Link Contra Costa County", and "San Ramon Chronicles: Stories of Bygone Days."
+She is the author of the books "Vintage Danville, 150 Years of Memories", "Before BART: Electric Railroads Link Contra Costa County", and "San Ramon Chronicles: Stories of Bygone Days."